Q. Who can attend Befriend gatherings? What does it mean to be a Befriend "member"?

 Q. Are events wheelchair accessible?

-A. We encourage Befriend Event hosts to organise events that are inclusive activities, at easily accessible venues, however we cannot guarantee this at every event.
-If you are unsure if a particular event is wheelchair accessible, please contact us to enquire.
+A. Hosts do their best to be considerate of accessibility needs, and to organise gatherings that are inclusive activities, at easily accessible venues, however we cannot guarantee this at every event.
+If you are unsure if a particular venue is wheelchair accessible, please contact us to enquire (or preferably the venue).

 Q. Do you provide transport to events?
 Can you organise a carpool for me, or organise for someone to pick me up or drop me home?

 A. We do not provide transport to events.
-We are a relatively small team of volunteers, and we do not have the manpower to do this.
-Many of our members have similar difficulties with transport, we encourage them to ask a friend or family member to help with transport.
+This can introduce risks to yourself and others, so our Network hasn't worked out an effective way to overcome this.
+Many of our Network members have similar difficulties with transport, we encourage them to ask a friend or family member to help with transport.
 Event hosts also try to organise events that are easily accessible by public transport.

 Q. How do I RSVP?